HFan11/basin-statistics-code/README.md

 # basin-statistics-code
-This is the partial code of UIUC HW 3.
+This is the partial code of UIUC CEE 450 HW 3.